 \subsection{Data Generation}

-\paragraph{Prompts.} The prompts for the student and the privileged student are found in Figures~\ref{fig:student_prompt} and \ref{fig:teacher_prompt}, respectively.
+\paragraph{Prompts.} The prompts for the student and the teacher are found in Figures~\ref{fig:student_prompt} and \ref{fig:teacher_prompt}, respectively.
 Note for \texttt{e1-verifiable}, the solution is a concatenated list of human solutions, while for \texttt{e1-proof}, it is a single expert proof.

 \paragraph{Analysis of generated data.} Figure~\ref{fig:token_lengths} plots the distribution of the number of tokens in raw expert solutions compared to the expanded solutions used to Qwen2.5-7B-Instruct using \texttt{e1-verifiable}.
 There is a clear shift to the right in this length distribution, indicating that the process of processing data through the model tends to produce more detailed traces that are, on average, $4\times$ as long.